qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 One similar effect, **in-group bias**: Favoring investments or opinions from people within one's own group or those who share similar characteristics.

 [Bystander effect](https://en.wikipedia.org/wiki/Bystander_effect): People are less likely to help a victim in the presence of other people.

+[Mimetic desire](https://en.wikipedia.org/wiki/Mimetic_theory): We tend to pursur for thing that other people pursue, not based on personal perferences.

 ### "Because" justification